-A key demand was added without any dissent among the opposition groups at the latest meeting - sympathisers should be urged not to cast a single vote for Putin on March 4.
+A key demand was added without any dissent among the opposition groups at the latest meeting - sympathizers should be urged not to cast a single vote for Putin on March 4.

 One committee member, Olga Romanova, said funds were running low and this could affect efforts to arrange a video and sound system for speakers at the end of the march.

-One of the organising committee drew attention to the need to mobilise support outside Moscow - a key issue because Putin, president from 2000 until 2008 and prime minister since then, has stronger support outside the big cities.
+One of the organizing committee drew attention to the need to mobilize support outside Moscow - a key issue because Putin, president from 2000 until 2008 and prime minister since then, has stronger support outside the big cities.